dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 1. In the **Register a New Device** page, click the **Continue** button.
 1. In the **Register a New Device** page, review the information and then click the **Register** button.

-Repeat the above steps for any iOS device that will be used to test or debug a .NET MAUI iOS app.
+Repeat the above steps for any iOS device that you'll use to test or debug a .NET MAUI iOS app.

-### Create a development provisioning profile
+### Create an App ID

-After adding a device to Apple's developer portal, it's necessary to create a provisioning profile and add the device to it.
+After adding a device to Apple's developer portal, you should create an *App ID*.
+An App ID is similar to a reverse-DNS string, that uniquely identifies an app, and should be identical to the bundle identifier for your app.

+> [!IMPORTANT]
+> The bundle identifier for a .NET MAUI app is stored in the .csproj file as the **Application ID** property:
+> - In Visual Studio, in **Solution Explorer** right-click on your .NET MAUI app project and select **Properties**.
+Then, navigate to the **MAUI Shared > General** tab.
+The **Application ID** field lists the bundle identifier.
+> - In Visual Studio for Mac, in the **Solution Window**, right-click on your .NET MAUI app project and select **Properties**.
+Then, n the **Project Properties** window, select the **Build > App Info** tab.
+The **Application ID** field lists the bundle identifier.
+> When the value of the **Application ID** field is updated, the value of the **Bundle identifier** in the **Info.plist** will be automatically updated.

+There are two types of App ID:

+- Wildcard.
+A wildcard App ID allows you to use a single App ID to match multiple apps, and typically takes the form `com.domainname.*`.
+A wildcard App ID can be used to install most apps to a device, and should be used for apps that do not enable app-specific capabilities.
+- Explicit.
+An explicit App ID is unique to a single app, and typically takes the form `com.domainname.myid`.
+An explicit App ID allows the installation of one app, with a matching bundle identifier, to a device.
+Explicit App IDs are typically used for apps that use enable app-specific capabilities such as Apple Pay, or Game Center.

-Before creating a provisioning profile, an *App ID* must be created.
-An App ID is a reverse-DNS style string that uniquely identifies an app.
-The recommended approach is to create a *wildcard App ID*, which can be used to install most apps to a device.
-The alternative is to use an *explicit App ID*, which only allows the installation of one app (with a matching bundle ID) to a device, and is generally used for apps that use iOS features such as Apple Pay or HealthKit. <!-- For information on creating Explicit App IDs, refer to the [Working with Capabilities](~/ios/deploy-test/provisioning/capabilities/index.md) guide.-->
+The recommended approach is to create a *wildcard App ID*, unless your app uses app-specific capabilities. <!-- For information on creating Explicit App IDs, refer to the [Working with Capabilities](~/ios/deploy-test/provisioning/capabilities/index.md) guide.-->

-#### Create an wildcard App ID

 A wildcard App ID can be created with the following steps: